oSquat/mooltipy/README.md

 ## Installation & Usage
-You can the lastest stable release of mooltipy using pip.
+You can install the lastest stable release of mooltipy using pip.
 ```
 user@box:~/$ sudo pip install mooltipy
 ```